 - Step 2: The rotating “head” component or the fixed “tail” stock (depending on machine style and desired pressure) is then forced against the remaining component.

-- Step 3: Rotation stops and forge pressure completes the welding cycle.
+- Step 3: Rotation stops and forges pressure completes the welding cycle.
 The result is a clean, strong, and full interface weld every time.

 - Step 4: CNC machining is then performed for removal of difficult or hardened flash (if desired), rough machining, cell optimization, or for finish machining to provide a completed part.
 Additionally, other value-added services are offered to finish the project to exact print specifications.